Herng Yi Cheng

 • Links

 Hi!
-I'm Herng Yi (that's my given name), a mathematics Ph.D. student at the University of Toronto.
+I'm Herng Yi (that's my first name), a Mathematics Ph.D. candidate and Vanier Scholar at the University of Toronto.
 My advisors are Regina Rotman and Alexander Nabutovsky.
 I completed a B.Sc. in Mathematics at MIT.
+I'm current applying for postdoctoral positions that begin Fall 2026 or later.
+(CV)

 Research Interests